electricbookworks/ebw-training/multiformat-editing/text/0-4-intro.md

 Creating personas can seem like hard work.
 One reason it's hard is because you really want your book to be for everyone, and narrowing down your audience can be painful.
 Be assured that your entire project will be better off for it.

-> ### Activity: Create a persona
+> ### Creating a persona
 >
-> In groups of three, create a persona for a publication you're working on.
-Write down:
+> The more detail you add to a persona, the better.
+To get you started, here are some pieces of information might include about the person you create.
 >
-> 1. Their name
+> 1. Full name
-> 2. Their age
+> 2. Age
-> 3. Their gender
+> 3. Gender
-> 4. Their location
+> 4. Location
-> 5. Their profession
+> 5. Profession
-> 6. Their interests
+> 6. Interests
-> 7. Their family situation
+> 7. Family situation
-> 8. What motivates them
+> 8. What motivates them?
-> 9. What they would willingly pay for your book (if anything)
+> 9. What would they willingly pay for your book?
-> 10. In what format they would most like to read your book (this might relate to price, convenience or other factors)
+> 10. In what formats would they most like to read your book?
+(This might relate to price, convenience or other factors.)
-> 11. How they will acquire your book (a bookstore, their work, an app on their phone, a book club)
+> 11. How will they acquire your book?
+(E.g. a bookstore, their workplace, an app on their phone, a book club, etc.)
 > 12. If they are getting it digitally, what device will they use?
-Be specific: if possible, name the actual device model.
+Name an actual device model.
 >
 > Be very specific.
-Remember you are not describing how everyone might get and read your book.
-You're describing how *this particular person* will.
-If you can imagine someone getting and reading it another way, create a second persona.
+Remember that you are not describing how *everyone* might read your book.
+You're describing how *this particular person* will read it.
+If you can imagine a very different person reading it another way, create a second persona.
 {:.box}

 Once you have created at least one persona, you should *make all your decisions in their best interests*.